khslam72/khslam72.github.io/_posts/2025-10-03-nmixx-spinnin-on-it-mv-explained.md

 <a name="story-on-screen"></a>
 <h2 style="color: #00aaff;">The Story You See on Screen: An Emotional Food Fight</h2>
-The MV ditches a straightforward narrative for a series of powerful, symbolic scenes that perfectly capture the song's emotional core.
+<p>The MV ditches a straightforward narrative for a series of powerful, symbolic scenes that perfectly capture the song's emotional core.</p>
 <br>
 **1. The Sweet Beginning Turns Sour:** We open on domestic, almost sweet scenes: members handling eggs, looking at desserts.
 But this tranquility quickly descends into chaos.
 Eggs are crushed, and a food fight erupts.
 It’s a brilliant visual metaphor for how quickly affection can turn into conflict in a passionate relationship.
 <br>